ronakupadhyaya/Horizons-week-07/day1/warmup.md

-Follow the instructions at [React Native: Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) to install the required components on your system.
+Follow the instructions at [React Native: Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) to install the required components on your system and create your first mobile app.

 For OS X users, this will include installing Xcode ([App Store link](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)).
 Xcode is very